 Tel: +855 23 961 888 | Fax: +855 23 922 888

-LA ROSE BOUTIQUE & SPA (****L): Though the classy white facade had been vaguely inspired by the French-colonial style, the Governor's House small sister hotel interior reflects a Zen adaptation of Angkor Wat architecture with a modern, soothing touch.
+LA ROSE BOUTIQUE & SPA (****): Though the classy white facade had been vaguely inspired by the French-colonial style, this distinguished hotel reflects a Zen adaptation of Angkor Wat architecture, with a modern, soothing touch.

 Opened in 2012 in one of the rare wealthy areas of Phnom Penh, neighboured by colonial mansions, embassies, ministries and international schools, with a central but not really touristic location (the Quays are a 10 minutes tuk-tuk ride away), the hotel is perfectly convenient for a successful stay.
 Though Norodom Blvd is reputed one of the busiest streets in Phnom Penh, silence and relaxation are the two principal qualities at La Rose.

 The service is unique, indeed, as expected in a four star luxury, very boutique hotel.
 But it comes with a bonus: many guests don't know that they do a good action upon booking at La Rose: the young, smiling and enthusiastic staff comes from the poorest regions of Cambodia, and much better than donated money, received the PSE (“Pour un Sourire d'Enfant”) complete training by the best hoteliers to proudly join this quick developing industry.
-This made anticipating receptionists with a more than decent knowledge of English language, kind waiters in the delicious restaurant & bar, supervised by a friendly, permanently available general manager imported from the excellent Sunway Hotel where we stayed one year ago.
+This made anticipating receptionists with a more than decent knowledge of English language, kind waiters in the delicious restaurant & bar, supervised by a friendly, permanently available general manager.

 The 7 rooms and suites are not very large, but so well designed that you won't notice it.
-Simple and elegant, they looked like an oasis of tranquillity back from our exhausting walks in the dusty and rumbustious Phnom Penh.
-Hyper clean, well air-conditioned, featuring a lovely and convenient bathroom (with a strong water pressure... a bonus in Phnom Penh!), and surely the largest tubs in town, we couldn't expect more from a small but definitely well planned hotel.
+Simple and elegant, recently refurbished with a chic colourful flooring, they looked like an oasis of tranquillity back from our exhausting walks in the dusty and rumbustious Phnom Penh.
+Hyper clean, well air-conditioned, featuring a SPA-like bathroom (with a strong water pressure... a bonus in Phnom Penh!), and surely the largest tubs in town: we couldn't expect more from a small but definitely well planned hotel.
 There is a plasma TV, safe, tea/coffee facilities and all other four star amenities.
 Each floor alternates guest-rooms and treatment rooms; there is also one suite equipped with massage table.

-The spa is well know in all Phnom Penh, and therefore caters further hotels (like The Governor's House).
+The spa is well know in all Phnom Penh.
 Qualified therapist with years of experience offer medical and relaxation massages, using top quality Ytsara creams, flower essences, and signature organic oils.
 Cambodia traditional massage traditions date back to the glorious ages of Angkor, and is well perpetuated at La Rose: last but not least, treatments are not so expensive compared with further luxury hotels downtown (a complete treatment costs less than USD 30).

 We liked the intimate 50 seats restaurant, where traditional Khmer cuisine remains so authentic.
 Too blend in many international hotels, it is home-cooked by La Rose chef with the original herbs and spices which make all the difference.
 The curries, “Fish Amok” and other seafood specialities are yummy.
 Vegetables and fruits from the unspoiled Cambodian countryside are profusion: should you be vegetarian or not, don't miss the vegetable spring-rolls or the green papaya salads.
 Set menus rank between USD 10 till 20, which is more than reasonable.